Nitrux/typer-im-core/README.md

 Introduction
 ============

 [Typer.IM ®](http://typer.im/) is a secure, cross-platform messaging and real-time communication service with a focus on privacy.
-For avatars, it uses [Gravatar](http://gravatar.com/).You can run the chat locally with node.js (first install node.js from your distribution repositories).
+For avatars, it uses [Gravatar](http://gravatar.com/).
+You can run the chat locally with node.js (first install node.js from your distribution repositories).

 How to run it?
 ==============